 Our core operations are highly dependent upon the effective operation of our computer systems.
 As part of our core operations, we electronically receive, process, store and transmit sensitive personal consumer data (such as names and addresses, social security numbers, driver's license numbers, credit card and bank account information) and important business information of our customers.
 We also electronically manage substantial cash, investment asset and escrow account balances on behalf of ourselves and our customers, as well as financial information about our businesses generally.
 The integrity of our information systems and the protection of the information that resides on such systems are important to our successful operation.
 If we fail to maintain an adequate security infrastructure, adapt to emerging security threats or follow our internal business processes with respect to security, the information or assets we hold could be compromised.
 Further, even if we (or third parties to which we outsource certain IT services) maintain a reasonable, industry standard information security infrastructure, it is possible that unauthorized persons still could obtain access to information or assets we hold.
 These risks are increased when we transmit information over the Internet and due to increasing security risks posed by organized crime.
 While, to date, we believe that we have not experienced a material breach of our information security systems, the existence or scope of such events is not always apparent.
 If additional information regarding an incident previously considered immaterial is discovered, or a new event were to occur, it could potentially have a material adverse effect on us.
 In addition, some laws and certain of our contracts require notification of various parties, including consumers or customers, in the event that confidential or personal information has or may have been taken or accessed by unauthorized third parties.
-Such notifications can result, among other things, in adverse publicity, distra
+Such notifications can result, among other things, in adverse publicity, distraction of managements' time and energy, the attention of regulatory authorities, and fines and disruptions in sales, the effects of which may be material.

 Further, our financial institution customers have obligations to safeguard their information technology systems and information.
 In certain of our businesses, we are bound contractually and/or by regulation to comply with the same requirements.
 If we fail to comply with these regulations and requirements, we could be exposed to suits for breach of contract, governmental proceedings or the imposition of fines.
 In addition, if more restrictive privacy laws, rules or industry security requirements are adopted in the future on the federal or state level or by a specific industry in which we do business, that could have an adverse impact on us through increased costs or restrictions on business processes.
-Any inability to prevent security or privacy breaches, or the perception that such breaches may occur, could inhibit our ability to retain existing customers or attract new customers and/or result in financial losses, litigation, increased costs or other adverse to our business.
+Any inability to prevent security or privacy breaches, or the perception that such breaches may occur, could inhibit our ability to retain existing customers or attract new customers and/ or result in financial losses, litigation, increased costs or other adverse consequences to our business.